Differentiated Kindergarten

 Total cost for this teacher: $24.00 That’s about a $1.00 a kid, but the best part is, minus the jars, I have everything I need to make the same gift next year.
 Woohoo.
 So my cost next year will be almost half.
 And with a little fore thought, I am going to start scouring the local thrift shops to see if I can come up with some second hand jars that will work just as well.

 If you’d like to make this simple craft for your own students’ Mother’s Day project.
-I have the a free set of tags for you to use.
+I have a free set of tags for you to use.
 Just click on the picture below if you’d like it.

 free-mason-jar-tag-cover